UMJCS/UMJCS.github.io/_pages/moments-splash-page.md

     excerpt: "Come to Seoul Korea for the first time, Great conference experience! "
   - image_path: /assets/img/moment/grasp40/1.jpg
     alt: "Join GRASP lab at UPenn and Celebrating 40th years!"
-    title: "Join GRASP lab at UPenn and Celebrating 40th years!"
+    title: "Join GRASP lab @ UPenn and Celebrating 40th years!"
-    excerpt: "So glad to be one part of such a fantastic lab, and so glad to be advised and work with Professor Jianbo Shi!"
+    excerpt: "So glad to be one part of such a fantastic lab and advised/work with Professor Jianbo Shi!"
   - image_path: /assets/img/school.jpg
     title: "Life @ UC Berkeley and Uchicago"
     excerpt: "Study at those campus let me fall in love with campus life, Looking forward to going back there."

 feature_row2:
   - image_path: /assets/img/moment/iccv19/1.jpg